UrbsLab/STREAMLINE/README.md

 pip install skrebate==0.7 xgboost lightgbm catboost gplearn scikit-eLCS scikit-XCS scikit-ExSTraCS optuna plotly kaleido fpdf scipy
 ```

-#### Summary of additional required packages
-Below we list all additional packages required by STREAMLINE (outside of Anaconda3), each given with their respective versions at the time of confirming STREAMLINE functionality):
+Below we detail these packages, each given with the respective versions used at the time of confirming STREAMLINE functionality):

 * skrebate (v_0.7) scikit-learn compatible version of ReBATE, a suite of Relief-based feature selection algorithms (0.7).
 There is currently a PyPi issue requiring that the newest version (i.e. v_0.7) be explicitly installed.

 * xgboost (v_1.2.0) Extreme Gradient Boosting ML classification algorithm